pulmonary-stenosis

 4.)
 Aortic Valve

-Causes an increase in right ventricle pressure making it more difficult for blood to flow through the valve.
+Pulmonary stenosis can cause an increase in right ventricle pressure making it more difficult for blood to flow through the valve.

-Blood from pulmonary valve goes from the right ventricle of the heart into the lungs
+Blood from pulmonary valve goes from the right ventricle of the heart into the Lungs.

 The right side of the heart often is required to work harder inorder to push the deoxygenated to the lungs.